rvounik/frontend2/README.md

 # Todo

-- fix warnings in production mode (and find out how to set environment flags)
 - add tests for Example component
 - add ARIA support for visually impaired
 - figure out how not to load everything at once but lazy load the components that arent needed initially (prpl pattern)